beam-me-upscotty/Conway-s-Game-of-Life/README.md

 # Conway's Game of Life

-This project is an implementation of the famous Game Of Life.
+This project is an solution for the famous coding problem Conway's Game Of Life.

 Visit the wiki link below for deep discription of the problem statement https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life